,

 The school is keen to provide a wide range of extra-curricular clubs for pupils throughout the year.
 Pupils enjoy the opportunity to try new sports such as Badminton, Netball, Karate, Street Dancing, Tennis, Football, Multi-skills, Hockey, Cricket, Rounders, Athletics and Cross Country.

-All of the events and opportunities above have led to Pannal Primary School being awarded the Gold Award by School Games which we are very proud of.
+All of the events and opportunities above have led to Pannal Primary School being awarded the Platinum Award by School Games which we are very proud of.

 Partnership Work